compulab-yokneam/meta-bsp-imx8mp/Documentation/imx_boot_image_build.md

 </pre>

 The `flash.bin` image of the ucm machine can be created with UART1 or UART2 debug console.<br>
 The default is UART2.
-In case of using a non-default port, issue this command.
+In case of using a non-default port, issue this command:
 <pre>
 cd ${DEV_SHELL}
 CPL_DEBUG_UART=1 ./cl-buildenvironment.shell
 </pre>

+* Precompiled `flash.bin` images can be downloaded from [here](https://drive.google.com/drive/folders/1e4JRoArD_yecUv4ppIy5--FK72Ofcwi_)